samwiddowson/dbd/README.md

     -   Build an Upload form
         -   title
         -   description
-        -   file picker
+        *   file picker
         -   image picker
-    -   index filename and metadata in database
+    *   index filename and metadata in database
-    -   save files locally
+    *   save files locally
     -   display file catalog
     -   allow download of files
-    -   accept images for files
+    *   accept images for files
     -   categorise resource types: texture packs; actors;
 -   diagnostic cleanup - check for discrepancies between db and file system
     -   Look for database entries which don't have corresponding files
     -   Look for files which don't have corresponding database entries
--   configure a "flyway" type tool for maintaining database changes
+-   configure a database migration tool for maintaining database changes
+-   pagination of resources
+-   track creators and resources
+-   versioning of resources
+-   generate slugs from creator, name and version
 -   bundling multiple resources in one pk3
     -   allow selection of multiple files for bundling
     -   create catalogue reference file to describe bundle